Amazon FBA for beginners

 Thanks, Teddy

-Once I have the answers to the above questions from a few suppliers I would compare them all and choose my favorite to work with.
-Remember, overseas suppliers probably don’t have English as a first language.
-However, make sure they speak good English as it’s really important that you are able to communicate clearly.
+Once I have the answers to the above questions from a few suppliers I would compare them all and choose my favourite to work with.
+Make sure they speak good english as it’s really important that you are able to communicate clearly.

 Designing the product can take a long time, but you need to get this part right so avoid the temptation to race ahead.
 I always order samples so that I know exactly what I’m buying and I can feel the quality for myself.